Vish178/OpenCV-and-Mediapipe/README.md

+## Introduction
+This project consists of multiple detection systems using various libraries and models.
+It includes face detection using face_recognition and OpenCV, fall detection using a YOLO model,   fire detection with a trained model, pose detection using mediapipe, object tracking with YOLO, and gesture detection using mediapipe.
+Each system processes real-time data from a webcam or video files to detect specific events or objects.
+The project requires Python packages such as face_recognition, opencv-python, numpy, mediapipe, and ultralytics, which are listed in the requirements.txt file for easy installation.
 ## Face Detection

 The face detection system uses the `face_recognition` library and OpenCV to recognize faces in real-time from a webcam feed.